 5) Replacement awards in the form of share awards were granted to Mr. Thiam and Mr. Goerke with the value at grant of CHF 14.3 million and CHF 1.9 million, respectively, to compensate them for the cancellation of deferred awards by their previous employer.
 Valued at the closing share price of CHF 14.21 on March 17, 2016, the replacement awards amount to CHF 9.6 million and CHF 1.1 million, respectively.
 These one-time replacement awards do not form part of the compensation in the table above.
 Considering these payments with their value at grant, the total compensation of the Executive Board and the CEO in 2015 amounted to CHF 80.4 million and CHF 18.9 million, respectively.

-For a full description of the compensation for Members of the Executive Board for 2015, refer to the Annual Report 2015 - Compensation.
+For a full description of the compensation for Members of the Executive Board for 2015 and the compensation structure for Members of the Executive Board for 2016, refer to the Annual Report 2015 - Compensation.